Where do those crazy eggs go?

 You can read more about that here and here, but the short version is that when our brain signals our bodies to release the hormone estrogen, we will both -- when not using hormonal contraceptives -- release an egg from a follicle, as well as build up the lining of the uterus in order to prepare for a pregnancy.
 Progesterone is then released by the ovary that popped out that egg, which prepares that lining for a possible pregnancy.
 If an egg isn't fertilized or doesn't implant, progesterone declines, and thus, we shed that lining and have a period.
 In a similar way, you have the withdrawal bleed you have from the pill because during your placebo period the rug is also pulled out from under your hormones as you're not taking them.
 So, both happen in very similar ways, but for different reasons.
 And menstruation isn't about ditching an unused egg: it's about sloughing off unused endometrial lining.

 We're born with over a million ovarian follicles (are the follicles which pop to release an ovum).
 We don't create these every month: we've already got them, and had even more before we were born.
-And contrary to popular belief, women don't enter menopause because we've run out of ovum.
+And contrary to popular belief, people with ovaries don't enter menopause because we've run out of ovum.

 So, whether you're on the pill, past menopause, or just trying to figure out where all those extra eggs we've all got but never use go, there's a pretty simple answer for a seemingly complex question: your body just absorbs them.
 Our bodies absorb cells all the time, actually.
 It's pretty fascinating.